A categorical derivation of Lebesgue integration: Introduction

 for conjugate exponents $p$ and $q$ (Proposition~\ref{propn:conj-prod}).

-The universal property of $L^p[0, 1]$ stems from the self-similarity of $[0, 1]$ (see `Related work' below), and the same idea can be used to characterize $L^p(X)$ for some other spaces $X$.
-Proposition~\ref{propn:seq-spaces} is a universal characterization of the sequence space $\ell^p$ for each $p \in [1, \infty)$, and also of the sequence space $c_0$.
+The universal property of $L^p[0, 1]$ stems from the self-similarity of $[0, 1]$ (see `Related work' below), and the same idea can be used to characterize $L^p(X)$ for other self-similar spaces $X$.
+Proposition~\ref{propn:seq-spaces} is a universal characterization of the sequence space $\ell^p$ (the case $X = \nat$) for each $p \in [1, \infty)$, and also of the sequence space $c_0$.